 Yes.
 Any outstanding campaign debts that are not covered by timely campaign contributions become the personal obligation of the candidate.
 Ethics Opinion JI-063.

 How must excess campaign contributions be handled?

-All campaign contributions must be disbursed before January 1 following the election.
+All campaign contributions must be disbursed no later than January 1 following the election.
 The contributions may be used to pay any loans to the campaign, including loans from the candidate or returned to the contributor.
-If the contributor cannot be located or refuses to accept the return of contributions, then the excess contributions must be remitted to the State Bar of Michigan Client Protection Fund.
+If the contributor cannot be located or refuses to accept the return of contributions, then the excess contributions must be remitted to the State Bar of Michigan Client Protection Fund1.
 MCJC 7B(2)(f).

 Which Canons apply to campaign advertising?

 Canon 7 provides regulations regarding campaign advertising.
 Specifically, the following sections should be carefully reviewed for campaign advertising: